 At Dignity, we recognize that terminal illness can be an anxious and frightening experience for everyone involved.
 We will utilize our entire team to provide comfort and assistance to our patience and their loved ones.
 Preparation, information, and support can help bring peace of mind during this difficult time.

 Volunteers are an essential and valuable part of the hospice care team and provide various therapies to patients and their families.

 We'll work with your schedule.

 Driver's License Needed

 Orientation or Training

-15-30 minutes per patient once a month minimum.
+15-30 minutes per patient 1-2 times a month.
 You create your own schedule.

-Animal Therapy Training/Certificate, CPR, Flu Shot, TB Test, on-line hospice training, plus Dignity's software training for reporting of visits.
+Animal Therapy Training/Certificate, Background check, CPR, Flu Shot, TB Test, online hospice training, plus Dignity's software training for reporting of visits.